lawliet7/goddo-editor/README.md

 **NOTE: conda forge unfortunately don't have pyqt6 so we are stuck with pyqt 5 for now

+Environment Variables:
+- LOG LEVEL (optional) = levels in logging pkg
+    - CRITICAL
+    - ERROR
+    - WARNING
+    - INFO
+    - DEBUG

-* if you have icon put it in main folder as icon.png
+* if you have icon put it in main package as icon.png

+Run like this:

+python main.py {VIDEO} {INITIAL_OFFSET - OPTIONAL}